Guest Post by Ronda Cook

 If you are not already in the IHSS program, please take a look at: How to Apply for IHSS

 If you are having trouble qualifying for Med-cal, or you are given a high Share of Cost, please take a look at: How to Avoid Share of Cost for Medi-cal and IHSS

 If you feel your family member might meet the qualifications, then call your social worker and ask for an assessment for protective supervision.

 You have to remember these people have lots and lots of cases.
 At a bare minimum you should be calling every single week and checking in if you have an open case waiting for a decision.
-My son also has Autism Spectrum Disorder.
-I can tell you what I did that was successful in getting him protective supervision in three and a half months:
+This is how my son got Protective Supervision quickly:

 🌸 Next Google IHSS SOC 821 protective supervision form.
 Print form and take it to the doctor that treats him along with the hazard log.
 Sit with the doctor while he fills out the form and tell him to use your examples of self injurious behavior to write in the form.
 It’s best if most are marked severe or at least moderate– there are three check boxes.

 🌸 Next gather his Regional Center Individual Program Plan (IPP).
 This is a document created by the Regional Center.

 🌸 Then gather his Client Development Evaluation Report (CDER).
 This is a document created by the Regional Center.
 It’s a summary of the clients abilities and issues.

 🌸 Then get a copy of his Individualized Education Program (IEP).
 This document will be created by your child’s school.